SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "In chasing this illusion of balance, we end up creating a life that feels busy—not meaningful.
 We have to be willing to go out of balance.
 We need to be willing not to do everything.
 That's the real magic."

-- "Ask any kindergartner what they are good at, and you'll need to sit through a laundry list of topics: art, running, painting, climbing trees, eating potato chips—seriously, five-year-olds think they are amazing at everything!
-But wait ten years and ask the very same child, and she'll think of almost nothing; at best you'll maybe hear one or two things she believes she excels in.
-What happens to us in this space of time?
-How do we lose our belief in ourselves?
-We've allowed the world to define us and reinforce these limiting beliefs, but it's time to break through."

 - "Sometimes it's just a limiting belief, the idea that you simply cannot do something, that restricts you."